 Shubert Organization Chairman Philip J. Smith told the New York Times that another show will likely open at the Cort Theatre prior to April 26, the cut-off date for eligibility for this season's Tony Awards.

+Read Playbill's feature with playwright Diamond and her Broadway debut with Stick Fly.
 The cast features Santiago-Hudson (Seven Guitars, Gem of the Ocean, Jelly's Last Jam, Lackawanna Blues) as family patriarch, neurosurgeon Joe LeVay, alongside Emmy nominee Hill ("Psych," "The West Wing") and Phifer ("ER," "8 Mile") as his sons Kent and Flip, respectively.

 Tracie Thoms (Rent, The Exonerated "The Devil Wears Prada") plays Taylor, Kent's fiancée, and Condola Rashad (Ruined, "The Good Wife") is cast as the maid, Cheryl.
 Rosie Benton, who was part of the original Huntington-Arena Stage productions, returns to play Flip's girlfriend, Kimber.